- Alcohol, Other Drugs, Prescription Medication and Over the Counter Products

 - Middle school students are permitted to carry personal communication devices with them during the school day.
 They must be turned off or in silent mode at all times.
 These devices may not disrupt instruction times and should be put away (in a pocket, backpack, notebook, or locker).
 Instructional time is defined as from the sound of the class late bell to the sound of the class dismissal bell.
 Students may use their personal communication device before or after school hours, during lunch, and hallway/transition times.
 Due to the size of middle school hallways, middle school principals may choose to limit the use of personal communication devices during hallway transitions in an effort to maintain a safe environment.

 - High school students are permitted to carry personal communication devices with them during the school day.
 They must be turned off or in silent mode at all times.
 These devices may not disrupt instructional times and should be put away (in a pocket, backpack, notebook, or locker).
 Instructional time is defined as from the sound of the class late bell to the sound of the class dismissal bell.
 High school students may use their personal communication devices before or after school hours, during lunch, and during hallway/transition times.

-Throughout the school year, your child will have access to a number of educational online tools to enhance instruction.
-These engaging tools provide teachers and students a variety of ways to demonstrate their understanding and present information.
-Some of the online tools will enable students and teachers to enter and share digital content.
-While using these services, students will learn about safe and effective practices for interacting online.
+Throughout the school year, your child will have access to a number of educational digital tools for instruction and HCPSS sanctioned activities.
+HCPSS has contracted with several essential digital tools and online service providers that comply with student privacy laws, such as Canvas, Google Apps for Education, and eTexts.
+These digital tools provide teachers and students a variety of ways to engage in the teaching and learning process.
+Some of the digital tools will enable students and teachers to enter and share digital content.
+While using these services, students will learn about safe and effective positive digital citizen practices for interacting online.